-Not only is Springfield a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Springfield is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Springfield a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Springfield a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The overall education level of Springfield is somewhat higher than in the average US city of 21.84%: 27.35% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Springfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.35% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Springfield in 2018 was $23,428, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $93,712 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.

 Springfield is a somewhat ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Springfield include German, Irish, English, French, and Italian.